PhenoApps/Intercross/docs/export.md

 2. Tap the <img class="icon" src="_static/icons/content-save.png"> icon in the toolbar
 3. Enter a filename for your export
 4. Press "Export"
-5. Choose whether to delete exported crosses from the app
+5. Choose whether to delete the newly-exported crosses from the app

 ## Export Format